 Dr. Leveno is very experienced in gynecologic surgeries and is able to help you with any issues you may be having in this area.
-There are different procedure options so call our office in Plano, Texas if you have any questions and we can schedule a consultation appointment.
-Dr. Leveno is here for you!
-Here are a few of the procedures that we offer for our patients:
+There are different procedure options so call our office and book a consultation with Dr. Leveno.
+Dr. Leveno takes great care and time to fully understand your needs and will determine the absolute best health plan for you.

 Endometrial Ablation - an outpatient procedure to limit or eliminate menstrual flow

 Abdominal and Vaginal Hysterectomy-majority can be performed vaginally which shortens recovery time drastically